mengbinhao/jack-note/docs/english/NPR.md

   - reminiscent adj

   > xx to keep the gears turning
-  > Does xx have any other options if these moves dont't have the desired effect?
+  > Does xx have any other options if these moves don't have the desired effect?

 - 2020.3.25
   - attend v | attendance n